interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *2 hours* Implement brute force algorithm visualisation.
 This includes step parsing and then redrawing on canvas with the correct colouring.

 ### 17 October
 * *0.5 hours* Prepare for supervisor meeting with new meeting document and get a demo ready.
-Also, update timelog.
+Also, update the timelog.

 ## Week 5